You can use the functions parse_date_time

 that is an

-R datetime object, and convert the column label
+R datetime object.
+Also, convert the column label

-(with the levels “grazing”,“walking” and “idle”).
+factor with the levels “grazing”,“walking” and “idle”.
 You can use the functions parse_date_time

 (see tutorial